-Matthew and I love Athens so much that we decide to live there for 2 months as digital nomads.
-We got to truly experience what it was like to live like a local and scope out the safety situation for ourselves.
+Matthew and I love Athens so much that we decided to live there for 2 months as digital nomads.
+We truly got to experience what it was like to live like a local and scope out the safety situation for ourselves.
 As Athens is a city in Europe, it must be a safe place for tourists to explore right?
 Well, you might want to think again.

 It’s not completely crazy to wonder, “Is Athens safe?”.
 This capital city of Greece has nearly 3.7 million inhabitants – crime almost seems inevitable right?

 Your safety is something that you need to consider every time you travel to a new country – no matter where that is in the world.
 If you’re still wondering, “is Athens safe for me?” and should I visit this city…

 Here’s all you need to know about safety in Athens – the stats, the kind of scam to avoid, our personal experiences with safety in Athens and the top tips to keep yourself safe from any danger.